abe-winter/abe-winter.github.io/_posts/2019-10-27-versioning.md

 In apple's case, they need to control everything about their tools because nobody else is aligned with them.
 Every action is potentially threatening to their hegemony.
 Many authoritarian systems have this problem -- it's why the soviet union's centrally planned economy failed.

-Having an incentive & power together means that you have to oppose all change, because any effective change will lead to a shakeup.
+Unaligned incentives + absolute power = you have to oppose all change, because any effective change will lead to a shakeup.

 ## Economically speaking, maintenance is agriculture